RStankov/BackToScriptaculous/README.markdown

 =========

 ## A backward lib between scriptaculous and scripty2
-Back to scriptaculous is an open source project, who is trying to import as much as possible from scriptaculous to the new awesome Scripty2 engine.
+Back to scriptaculous is an open source project, which is trying to import as much as possible from scriptaculous to the new awesome Scripty2 engine.

 ## Building